 Were fetal cells used in the treatment President Trump took for COVID?

 President Trump was given an experimental antibody cocktail known as REGN-COV2, which is manufactured by Regeneron Pharmaceuticals.
 Regeneron has clarified that the company tested the effectiveness of REGN-COV2 by creating a “pseudovirus” mimicking the actual one.
 One element of the pretend virus is a cell line known as HEK293T.

 HEK293T is a widely used immortalized cell line that was made from fetal tissue acquired in the Netherlands in the 1970s.
-The records pertaining to the origins of HEK293T were lost, so it is not known whether the tissue came from a spontaneous miscarriage or an elective abortion.
+The records pertaining to the origins of HEK293T were lost, so it is not known where the fetal tissue originated.
+However there are strong reasons to believe the tissue came from a miscarriage, and no compelling reason to believe it came from an elective abortion.